Section II – New Service / Line Extensions

 2. Public Street Lighting

-G. Three-Phase Service
+H. Three-Phase Service

-1. Individual
+1. Individual Three-Phase Services

 The Member shall be responsible for providing adequate access to the transformer including a road base to the transformer sufficient for the Cooperative’s utility vehicles.

-2. Multiple Tenants
+2. Three-Phase Multiple Tenant Service

 3. Temporary Three-Phase Service